Missing Just One to Two Hours of Sleep Increases Accident Risk

 Posted on behalf of Goldberg Finnegan, LLC on Dec 30, 2016 in Car Accidents

-According to a recent study conducted by the AAA Foundation for Traffic Safety, drivers who do not get the full the recommended seven hours of sleep are more likely to be involved in a car accident.
+According to a study conducted by the AAA Foundation for Traffic Safety, drivers who do not get the full the recommended seven hours of sleep are more likely to be involved in a car accident.

 With only 35 percent of American drivers getting the recommended amount of sleep, according to the U.S. Centers for Diseases Control and Prevention, these new study results are cause for concern.
 AAA warns that one out of five fatal U.S crashes involves drowsy driving.